uutzinger/SerialUI/README.md

 ![BLE Serial Monitor](assets/BLE_96.png)
 **BLESerialUI** is equivalent to SerialUI but uses the Nordic Serial UART on a BLE connection (Experimental, Unfinished Code)

+The programs are written in python using pyQt.

 ## Efficiency

 Comparing Arduino IDE with SerialUI: